Last Updated on: 13th March 2023, 09:30 am

 - I hadn’t slept the night before (random insomnia)

 But the bus to Agya Napa didn’t come.
-So I was sitting in the bus station, in my swimsuit and coverup, and I needed to do something near a beach.
+So I was sitting in the bus station, in my swimsuit and coverup, and I needed to do something near the beach.
 Quick.
-But I also had a pretty specific set of places I had to go on each of my non work/blog days to get in all the sites I want to see before I leave Cyprus next week.
+But I also had a pretty specific set of places I had to go on each of my nonwork/blog days to get in all the sites I want to see before I leave Cyprus next week.

-…so when a bus to Paphos (on the complete other side of Cyprus) pulled in, it seemed perfect.
-I could do the UNESCO sites in the morning, and I’d be napping on a beach by 1pm.
-Day not wasted.
+…so when a bus to Paphos (on the complete another side of Cyprus) pulled in, it seemed perfect.
+I could do the UNESCO sites in the morning, and I’d be napping on a beach by 1 pm.
+A day not wasted.

-The insomnia did take it’s toll as it clouded some of my enjoyment of the (extremely hot) Valley of the Kindgs and left me a little emotionless in the face of some beautiful mosaics.
+Insomnia did take its toll as it clouded some of my enjoyment of the (extremely hot) Valley of the Kings and left me a little emotionless in the face of some beautiful mosaics.
 But other than that, for a completely unplanned stop, it went pretty well.

 The Tomb of the Kings was super eery and beautiful.
 Katos Paphos is a little like a small Pompeii or Ostia, an excavated Roman town that you walk around and can get a feel for what life would have been like.
 There are mosaic floors intact from the Roman houses.